notional-labs/notional/instructions.md

 The updated instructions are always in our GitHub Readme page, click on this [link](https://github.com/BitCannaGlobal/bcna) to go there.

 ## Step 1 - Setting up the connection
-Instructions for setting up the connection with the BitCanna Public Testnet Blockchain
+Instructions for setting up the connection with the BitCanna MainNet Blockchain
 1. **Set the chain-id parameter**
 ```
     bcnad config chain-id bitcanna-1